bbauska/W3Cx-3of5/README.md

 Most modern browsers propose default behavior for validating input fields and forms.

 The built-in validation system that comes with HTML5 automatically adds a CSS pseudo class to all input fields.
-Invalid fields (i.e. a badly worded email address in an <input type="email"> input field), will inherit the :invalid pseudo class, valid fields will inherit the :valid pseudo class.
+Invalid fields (i.e. a badly worded email address in an &lt;input type="email"> input field), will inherit the :invalid pseudo class, valid fields will inherit the :valid pseudo class.

 A first step to improve your HTML form is to add some CSS rules to your input fields.
 This adds visual feedback to the validity of input fields values - while the user is typing - such as changing the color of the border of input fields, or green/red icons on the right of the field, as shown in the small picture at the top right of this page.